Front Row (left to right): Carolyn Ulrich, Karen Moore, Laurie McGhee, Katrina Chipman, Julia Fitzpatrick-Cooper, Kelly Girup

 Professor Emeritus, Horticulture, College of DuPage, Glen Ellyn, IL

-Julia was a full-time faculty member in the Horticulture department at College of DuPage for more than 28 years.
-She continues to teach and lecture through The Morton Arboretum and other organizations.
+Julia’s 33-year teaching career spanned more than 33 years including over 28 years as a full-time faculty member in the Horticulture department at College of DuPage.
 In addition to teaching, her career has included a variety of positions in arboreta, wholesale nurseries, retail garden centers, horticultural therapy programs, community education programs and high school horticulture programs.
-In 2001 she participated in an international faculty exchange program and traveled to Finland to study their horticulture industry and educational system.
 Julia is a certified Landscape for Life ™ Trainer which is a sustainable landscape program sponsored by the Lady Bird Johnson Wildflower Center and the United States Botanic Garden.

 Inventory Manager, Doty Nurseries, Inc., Maple Park, IL